 If you have ANY questions about how I answered other questions, or would answer them, or ANYthing else, ask away : ) .

 P.S. #2) Having just begun this adventure of finding a partner(s), I have come to understand why so many profiles I read have a clause about being friends first.
 I feel a different kind of closeness to some of the women I have gotten to know trying to find a "mate" now that we are "just friends."
 It's actually nicer.

 P.S. #3) I’m just a little bit kinky.
 I LOVE being tied up by my partner during sex.
 And I like tying my partner up during sex.
-For men - having an orgasm while bound well is I think the closest thing to a “whole body orgasm” that women often have.
+For men - having an orgasm while bound well is I think the closest thing to a “whole body orgasm” that women sometimes have.
 I particularly like to be tied up thoroughly.
 Some people like “light” or minimal bondage.
 Some don't like it at all.
 I would be open to TRYING other kinks with someone to see how I felt about them.
-No one sould have to do anything that they find repulsive, unpleasant, a turn-off, of even unsatisfying.
+No one should have to do anything that they find repulsive, unpleasant, a turn-off, of even unsatisfying.

 I am warm, sensitive, and introspective.